mzntaka0/sakura/README.md

 ## Installation

 ### Docker
-To build the image with docker-compose and run a test demo on MNIST.
+To build the image and launch a container to run a test demo on MNIST.
 ```
 sh docker.sh
 ```